eyeseast/geocode-sqlite/README.md

 From there, we have a set of options passed to every geocoder:

-- location: a [string format](https://docs.python.org/3/library/stdtypes.html#str.format) that will be expanded with each row to build a full query, to be geocoded
+- `location`: a [string format](https://docs.python.org/3/library/stdtypes.html#str.format) that will be expanded with each row to build a full query, to be geocoded
-- delay: a delay between each call (some services require this)
+- `delay`: a delay between each call (some services require this)
-- latitude: latitude column name
+- `latitude`: latitude column name
-- longitude: longitude column name
+- `longitude`: longitude column name
-- geojson: store results as GeoJSON, instead of in latitude and longitude columns
+- `geojson`: store results as GeoJSON, instead of in latitude and longitude columns
+- `spatialite`: store results in a SpatiaLite geometry column, instead of in latitude and longitude columns

 Each geocoder takes additional, specific arguments beyond these, such as API keys.
 Again, [geopy's documentation](https://geopy.readthedocs.io/en/latest/#module-geopy.geocoders) is an excellent resource.